 When I started to write this blog post, I searched “time management quotes” into google only to realize I hated pretty much every single one of them.
-Aside from the annoying misattributions, these sort of motivational platitudes that guidance counselors post on the bulletin board outside their office seem to have one thing in common: that they put fault on the person reading them for not being good enough.
+Aside from the annoying misattributions, this sort of motivational platitudes that guidance counselors post on the bulletin board outside their office seem to have one thing in common: that they put fault on the person reading them for not being good enough.
 They say, “if you just worked a little smarter, or were more self disciplined, or were better at prioritization, you’d be able to achieve your goals.”

-The intention of this post isn’t coming from a guilt trip of “I can do all these things and still write, here’s how you can too!”, but rather a shared exhaustion I’ve noticed in the writing communities I frequent.
+The intention of this post isn’t coming from a guilt trip of “I can do all these things and still write, here’s how you can too!”, but a shared exhaustion I’ve noticed in the writing communities I frequent.
 At the end of the day, we might be too tired to write, yes, but that doesn’t mean we still don’t love these stories and want to return to them.
 I easily get frustrated and sad when I can’t be creative because Real Life gets in the way, and sometimes beat myself up for not being able to do it all.
-So in light of last week’s post on my September goals, my purpose in writing this post is rather to suggest some very simple coping methods that I use to help keep me in a creative mindset so I don’t go crazy in the interim, and can get back into the flow of writing faster when the time does present itself.
+So in light of last week’s post on my September goals, my purpose in writing this post is rather to suggest some very simple coping methods I use to help keep me in a creative mindset so I don’t go crazy in the interim, and can get back into the flow of writing faster when the time presents itself.
 They won’t be perfect for everyone, but I hope you’re able to find something useful out of this ramble.

 - Consume other media

 Give yourself permission to tackle your “Media To Be Consumed” (MTBC) pile.
 I say MTBC rather than To Be Read (TBR) because I think all forms of storytelling are important, including books.
 If you have a longer commute or have the capability to do so while you work, audio books, new music, and podcasts are your friend.
-If you have a little bit of time in the evenings, it’s ok to put on a TV show or movie that you wanted to see.
+If you have a little time in the evenings, it’s ok to put on a TV show or movie that you wanted to see.
 I know I have the tendency to think “I have free time I should be productive and work on my WIPs” but when you don’t have the energy to create, it’s very important to enjoy resting, and replenishing the inspiration with other stories, which might even kick off some ideas for your own.

 - Do other creative things

 Writing can take a lot of time to get into the flow of it.
 When working with something complicated, you might need to reference outlines, reread passages, do research, and it’s often not practical for 10 minute snippets of free time, especially when your brain is fried.
 For me, doodling is much more low-stakes, and it’s something I can do in stages because I can pick up where I left off, so last year I started learning how to draw.
-By designing my characters, I was able to engage in the story in a way that wasn’t so demanding.
-This may not be the same activity for everyone, but if you can find something very simple that works for you, I highly recommend picking up another relaxing hobby that you can do in the meantime while your writing is on hold.
-Textile arts, like knitting, embroidery, or making bracelets are also good go-tos, since they’re practical and keep your hands busy.
+By designing my characters, I could engage in the story in a way that wasn’t so demanding.
+This may not be the same activity for everyone, but if you can find something very simple that works for you, I highly recommend picking up another relaxing hobby you can do in the meantime while your writing is on hold.
+Textile arts, like knitting, embroidery, or making bracelets, are also good go-tos, since they’re practical and keep your hands busy.